pfrazee/local/docs/readme.md

 Local lets you separate the user interface from the Web service.
 It can be used to create configurable site designs, modular single-page applications, and hosted environments for user-applications.

-Local builds on the [Service-Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture) by allowing browser-side javascript to respond to Ajax requests.
+Local builds on the <a target="_top" href="http://en.wikipedia.org/wiki/Service-oriented_architecture">Service-Oriented Architecture</a> by allowing browser-side javascript to respond to Ajax requests.
 This causes applications to behave as zero-latency Web servers, providing JSON resources to each other and responding with HTML to the document's requests.
 The document is then segmented into independent regions which browse the applications' resources.

 To maintain page security, user applications are isolated into Web Workers and communicated with via HTTPL messages.
-Using routing policies, the environment regulates the access and permission of its applications, enabling users to load programs without risking session- or data-comprimise.
-[Content Security Policies (CSP)](https://developer.mozilla.org/en-US/docs/Security/CSP) are additionally used to stop inline scripts from executing in the page.
+Using routing policies, the environment regulates the access and permission of its applications, enabling users to load programs without risking session- or data-comprimise. <a target="_top" href="https://developer.mozilla.org/en-US/docs/Security/CSP">Content Security Policies (CSP)</a> are additionally used to stop inline scripts from executing in the page.

  > Read more: [Worker Security](apps/security.md)